 - Places to Stay

-Because there are no accommodation facilities within Dodori National Reserve, visitors to the site can book for accommodation facilities within the neighboring Towns and the common ones include Almanara luxury Lodge, Alliance Safari Beach Hotel, Finch Hatton’s Camp and Diani Reef Beach Resort among others.
+Because there are no accommodation facilities within Dodori National Reserve, visitors to the site can book for accommodation facilities within the neighbouring Towns and the common ones include Almanara Luxury Lodge, Alliance Safari Beach Hotel, Finch Hatton’s Camp and Diani Reef Beach Resort among others.